 With respect to coexistence, the spectral “holes” created by preamble puncturing are not protected by a TX spectral mask.
 The TX spectral mask only applies to the entire 80 or 160 MHz channel bandwidth.
 Therefore other systems in these sub-channels could see higher out-of-band emissions than that experienced by two neighboring systems where the out-of-band transmissions by each system are restricted by a TX spectral mask.

+Operation in the 6 GHz Band

+The PAR was amended to support up to 7.125 GHz [2].
+A new global operating class in Table E-4 is created with a channel starting frequency of 5.940 GHz.
+Section 28.3.22 defines channel numbering from 1 to 253.
+Channel bandwidths include 20, 40, 80, and 160 MHz [1].

+Operation in this band will be the same as 5 GHz.

 Definitions

 Orthogonal frequency-division multiple access (OFDMA) - users are allocated different subsets of subcarriers which can change from one PPDU to the next